MIBICT/JS-Guess-Number/README.md

 Second phase:
 - move message from alert window to inline text &#10003;
-- generate separate CSS file and input some decoration
+- generate separate CSS file and put some decoration(s) in it
 - generate separate JS file &#10003;

 Third phase: